MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrectangleclip-settop(idcompositionanimation).md

-This method makes a copy of the specified animation.
-If the object referenced by the <i>animation</i> parameter is changed after calling this method, the change does not affect the Top property unless this method is called again.
-If the Top  property was previously animated, calling this method replaces the previous animation with the new animation.
+This method fails if the <i>top</i> parameter is NaN, positive infinity, or negative infinity.

-This method fails if <i>animation</i> is an invalid pointer or if it was not created by the same <a href="https://msdn.microsoft.com/081a14ed-c152-4e0a-b85b-1111d825ce53">IDCompositionDevice</a> interface as the affected visual.
-The interface cannot be a custom implementation; only interfaces created by Microsoft DirectComposition can be used with this method.
+If the Top property was previously animated, this method removes the animation and sets the Top property to the specified static value.